SmoothForge/pymgcv/docs/api/families.md

 Families define the distribution and link functions for GAM models.
 Each family corresponds to a statistical distribution and supports specific link functions.

+!!!
+Note
+  These families correspond to thin wrappers around R families, for example from mgcv or the stats package.
+  The documentation here is more concise than those in the corresponding R packages.
+If useful information is missing, please consider contributing by making a pull request!

 ## Continuous response
 ::: pymgcv.families.Gaussian
 ::: pymgcv.families.Gamma